GangZhou1/TED-SCL/README.md

 # TED-SCL
-paper:<< A Toxic Euphemisms Detection Framework for Online Social Network Based On Contrastive Learning and Dual-channe Network Augmentationl >>
+paper:<< A Toxic Euphemisms Detection Framework for Online Social Network Based On Contrastive Learning and Dual-channel Network Augmentationl >>

 We will release our code and datasets here soon.
 The files including:
 1) datasets:train.csv, val.csv, test.csv